Starlink Dish Alert Messages in Speedify Overview

 Is SNR Persistently Low

 The Signal-to-Noise Ratio (SNR) has been consistently below expected levels.
-Low SNR can result in reduced connection quality and speed.
-This could be due to environmental factors, partial obstructions, or interference.
-Monitor your connection quality and check for potential sources of interference or partial obstructions.
+Low SNR can reduce your connection quality and speeds.
+This may be caused by environmental conditions, partial obstructions, or nearby interference.
+Check your surroundings for potential signal interference or partial obstructions.

 Temperature-Related Alerts